The following running safety apps can help keep you safe, whether in the middle of an emergency or in the moments preceding a potential crisis.

 You should always be safe while out walking or running. bSafe aims to provide that to every one of its users.

 You can also automatically trigger the app through voice activation to set up immediate live streaming and recording, which will allow you to instantaneously capture evidence of whatever threat you are dealing with.
-You can even activate features like Fake Calls and an S.O.S. button, the former to make it seem as if you’re legitimately talking to someone on the phone and the latter to receive help by notifying local guardians of your distress call.
+Unlike an Apple watch, female runners can even activate features like Fake Calls and an S.O.S. button, the former to make it seem as if you’re legitimately talking to someone on the phone and the latter to receive help by notifying local guardians of your distress call.

 Source: George Rudy/Shutterstock